alexandrubuzea/alexandrubuzea/README.md

 -->

 - I am \
-    | a Computer Science student (Bachelor) at University POLITEHNICA of Bucharest \
+&emsp&emsp | a Computer Science student (Bachelor) at University POLITEHNICA of Bucharest \
     | very passionate about \
       -> Artifficial Intelligence and Machine Learning \
       -> functional programming \